Deployments are never easy, but deployments during the holiday season can be especially trying.

 But, sending large, bulky items can pose an additional hassle as everything a service member receives overseas will eventually need to be packed (or shipped!) on their return.
 So how do you get around this quandary?

 Below you’ll find 5 holiday gift ideas to send to your loved one overseas to remind them of ‘home at the holidays ‘ and eliminate unnecessary obligations.
+(Plus, here are the overseas shipping deadlines to remember this year!)

 1. Enlist Your Family And Friends To Send Holiday Cards